Headstone Designs That Will Blow Your Mind

 This innovative memorial offers a sense of calm with the thin, elegant tree protruding finely off-center from the headstone.
 The tree really takes center stage here, drawing your attention and then just down to the left you see the small inscriptions.

-The texture provides a slightly weathere yet modern look to this unique headstone.
+The texture provides a slightly weathere yet modern look to this unique and unsusal headstone.

 The leaves, stem and base add depth and really highlight this beautiful memorial as something truly special.
 The cut out shape at the top also adds an unusual sense of intrigue that helps tie it all together.